Thomas Davidson Christie: Turkish period

 In September 1877 he and his family were sent by the American Board of Commissioners for Foreign Missions to Turkey.
 He taught in Marash, Turkey at the Central Turkey Theological Seminary for 16 years.
 From 1881-82 the Christies were in Adana.
 In 1883 they moved to Tarsus, Turkey where he assumed the presidency of St. Paul's Institute.
 Dr. Christie secured an endowment from Elliott Fitch Shepard in 1885 for the college.
 At times Thomas was away from the college for extended periods (once for 4 years) and Carmelite acted on his behalf.
+Mrs Christie also taught English at the college.

 The Christies provided refuge, relief and assistance to many Armenian and Turkish people in times of trouble and peace.
 They were in Turkey during the massacres of 1895, 1909 and the Armenian genocide in 1915.
 Thomas and Miner Rogers, his son-in-law, were at a gathering of ministers and missionaries at Adana in 1909.
 While assisting Armenian ministers, Miner was killed by Turkish irregulars.
 The Turkish irregulars left Adana, came to Tarsus and burned the Armenian quarter.
 Carmelite worked with the local Turkish government to protect the College.
 She opened the College to the Tarsus refugees and told the irregulars that it was American soil.
 This probably saved hundreds, if not thousands, of refugees from death.
 The irregular's suddenly left Tarsus and Thomas returned from Adana.
 Thomas was said to never be the same after these events.
 In 1915 he went to Constantinople to protest the treatment of Armenian teachers and was not allowed to return to Tarsus.
 Carmelite remained in Tarsus during World War I.

 Thomas spent the Great War in America.
 He served as Chaplin at Camp Kearney in California.
 In January 1919 he sailed from Seattle to Hong Kong and Port Said to return to Tarsus.
 He arrived in April 1919 to a "royal reception", of friends of all classes and religions, French and Turkish officials and students.

 His health was not good.
 He and Carmelite returned to the United States in July 1920 and lived in Southern California.
 Thomas and Carmelite are buried in the American Board of Commissioners for Foreign Mission's plot in the Walnut Street Cemetery, Newton Massachusetts.

 Children

-Thomas and Carmelite had 7 children, 3 did not reach their 25th birthday.
+Thomas and Carmelite had 7 children, 3 of whom did not reach their 35th birthday.
+Of the surviving four;